United States Air Force enlisted rank insignia: History

-Although the United States Air Force came into being as an independent uniformed service with the National Security Act of 1947, it retained the United States Army Air Forces rank structure and corresponding insignia of years past.
+Although the United States Air Force came into being as an independent uniformed service with the National Security Act of 1947, it initially retained the previously used United States Army Air Forces’ rank structure and corresponding insignia.
 This rank structure provided for seven enlisted ranks: private, private first class, corporal/technician fifth grade, sergeant/technician fourth grade, staff sergeant/technician third grade, technical sergeant, and master sergeant/first sergeant.
 Additionally, Air Force personnel were still referred to as "soldiers".
 During World War II, many USAAF NCOs wore the Army Air Corps branch insignia of the winged propeller underneath their chevrons.

-Changes to the rank structure were proposed almost immediately, but did not start occurring until the next year.
+Changes to the rank structure were proposed almost immediately after the creation of the Air Force, but did not start occurring until the next year.
 In late 1947 and early 1948, new chevron designs were tested at Bolling Air Force Base.
 The style preferred was the one used today, the inverted chevron.
 Air Force Chief of Staff General Hoyt Vandenberg approved the new chevron on 9 March 1948.
 A new Air Force "Uxbridge blue" uniform, silver-gray-on-blue-backing stripes, and black leather boots replaced the U.S. Army Air Corps' olive drab uniform, olive drab-on-dark-blue-backing stripes, and russet leather boots in 1949.
 Old russet leather gear items like boots and holsters were re-dyed and polished black.
 Air Force personnel were allowed to wear their old World War II-pattern uniforms and rank insignia until July 1952.
-Recolored Army "hash marks" and overseas service bars were worn on the uniform until 1957.
+Recolored Army service stripes and overseas service bars were worn on the uniform until 1957.

 Although the new chevrons were approved, the titles did not change.
 Two years passed before General Vandenberg, in February 1950, ordered all enlisted personnel in the Air Force be referred to as "airman" (singular) and "airmen" (plural) rather than "soldiers".
 A further two years would go by while the enlisted rank structure was studied and changes proposed.
 The end results finally became effective on 24 April 1952 with the release of a revised Air Force Regulation (AFR) 39–36.
 This revision changed the names of the enlisted ranks to basic airman, airman third class, airman second class, airman first class (with resultant loss of NCO status that was not restored until 1967), staff sergeant, technical sergeant and master sergeant.